ibm-cloud-docs/openwhisk/ow_watson_visual_recognition.md

     ```
     {: screen}

-5. Verify that the package is configured with your {{site.data.keyword.}} service instance credentials.
+5. Verify that the package is configured with your {{site.data.keyword.visualrecognitionshort}} service instance credentials.
     ```
     ibmcloud fn package get visual-recognition-v3 parameters
     ```